Supercili0usMe/bachelors_diploma_work/README.md

 # portfolio

-This is my Data Scientist roadmap
+This repo about all my Data science projects

 ## Projects
 ### Smoking and drinking classification